 All registered athletes must meet their category fundraising commitment to participate.
 Teams may choose to combine fundraising raised by individual members, however.
 If your team is combining fundraising, your team captain will need to notify World T.E.A.M. by August 30 to avoid any credit card charges.

 Incoming donations and sponsor support for Adventure Team Challenge primarily covers the event costs.
 This includes providing transportation, lodging and meals for our participating athletes, as well as permitting and reservation fees.
 If there are funds remaining following paying of all event expenses, these are applied to upcoming inclusive World T.E.A.M. events nationally.

-Participants who receive checks from donors in support of their fundraising should package and mail these to World T.E.A.M.‘s national office in Holbrook, New York.
+Participants who receive checks from donors in support of their fundraising should package and mail these to World T.E.A.M.‘s finance office in Holbrook, New York.
 Please include a note as to which fundraising account should be credited.
 All checks must be received no later than Wednesday, August 28 to be added to your rider and team fundraising totals.
 After that date, please bring the checks with you to athlete check-in and registration.
 Our mailing address for donations is:

 Adventure Team Challenge Colorado 2019